-If you followed my recent trip to Morocco on Twitter or read Morocco Family Adventure on Mother of All Trips last week, you know our experience in this North African country was tremendous.
+If you’ve followed my past Morocco posts on Twitter or read Morocco Family Adventure on Mother of All Trips, you know our experience in this North African country was tremendous.
 International trips that include multiple stops in remote locations, however, require meticulous planning.
-Add kids to the trip and there’s a new layer of vulnerability and complexity to consider.
+Add kids, and there’s a new layer of vulnerability and complexity to consider.
 There are things we (parents) did while traveling solo that we would never do with our precious offspring along.

-For example, on our last trip to Morocco (pre-kids), a flight cancellation resulted in a snap decision to say “yes” when an airline representative (who never asked our name) put us in a random diesel Mercedes with a driver who spoke not a word of English for a 4-hour drive to Fez that began at 1 AM.
+For example, on our last trip to Morocco (pre-kids), a flight cancellation resulted in a snap decision to say “yes” when an airline representative — who never asked our name — put us in a random diesel Mercedes with a driver who spoke not a word of English for a 4-hour drive to Fez that began at 1 in the morning.
 We took turns staying awake to “watch the road” and thought for sure we’d end up on CNN the next day.
 We had no phone.
-Nobody knew where we were or who we were with … A “travel don’t” for sure.
+Nobody knew where we were or who we were with … A travel “don’t” for sure.

 Tour Operator Beauty Pageant

 The moral of this tale is that in places that are utterly foreign in every way where you don’t speak the language, it’s essential to have “known” local resources in place, particularly for logistics-intensive short trips (versus extended travel where you have the luxury of time to figure things out).
-The exception is if you are just heading to a single urban destination like Marrakech where you can rely on a hotel (needs to be well-run option) to manage transfers a and hire guides.
+The exception is if you are just heading to a single urban destination like Marrakech, where you can rely on a well-run hotel to manage transfers and hire guides.

-Given that Morocco is one of the world’s “hot” destinations right now, I found a somewhat surprising lack of credible content around family travel.
+Given that Morocco is one of the world’s hot destinations right now, I found a somewhat surprising lack of credible content around family travel.
 I found an even slimmer list of tour operators who cater to families in a meaningful and high-quality way.
-This is not to say that there’s not a long list of people offering tours through Morocco — there are.
-Once I looked under the hood, the list shrunk rapidly.
+This is not to say that there’s not a long list of people offering tours through Morocco — there is.
+Once I looked under the hood, the list shrank rapidly.

-I interviewed operators who marketed themselves as kid-friendly but after one discussion it was clear they had no clue.
-I spoke to local operators who were qualified, but the planning communication (even with my close time zone in Switzerland) was too challenging.
-We didn’t want a group trip which eliminated other possibilities.
-And finally, gone are the days where an operator can rely on “black box” resources and pricing — i.e. they don’t tell you exactly what you are doing or how they arrived at price points that seem inflated — they just stay “trust us.”
-My answer to that is quite simply, NO.
+I interviewed operators who marketed themselves as kid-friendly, but after one discussion it was clear they had no clue.
+I spoke to local operators who were qualified, but the planning communication was too challenging.
+We didn’t want a group trip, which eliminated other possibilities.
+And finally, gone are the days where an operator can rely on “black box” resources and pricing — i.e. they don’t tell you exactly what you are doing or how they arrived at price points that seem inflated; they just stay “trust us.”
+My answer to that is, quite simply, NO.

 Why I Selected Kensington Tours for our Morocco Family Holiday

-Flexibility Many tour operators work with inflexible itineraries, meaning, you must opt for a pre-selected list of hotels and services.
+Flexibility.
+Many tour operators work with inflexible itineraries, meaning you must opt for a pre-selected list of hotels and services.
 This is one of Kensington Tours’ huge differentiators.
 Every item on your itinerary is flexible and interchangeable.
-This chinese menu approach is ideal for those of us who are independent travelers at heart and are used to 100% customization.
+This approach is ideal for those of us who are independent travelers at heart and are used to 100% customization.

-Credibility I had never used Kensington Tours nor did I have a direct reference (with more time I would have asked for this).
-Their media page is full of press from the world’s most coveted travel journals including Travel and Leisure and National Geographic Traveler.
+Credibility.
+I had never used Kensington Tours, nor did I have a direct reference (with more time I would have asked for this).
+Their media page is full of press from the world’s most coveted travel journals, including Travel and Leisure and National Geographic Traveler.
 They’ve won awards, not just secured article placement.
 Yes, their PR team has done a good job, but this kind of recognition means there is real quality behind the operation.
-Of course, I didn’t know that I’d love my trip so much until after the fact so this didn’t play into my decision.
-But it can impact yours!
-Stay tuned for all the juicy trip details and photos over the next few weeks.
+Of course, I didn’t know that I’d love my trip so much until after the fact, so this didn’t play into my decision.
+But it can affect yours!